BackToTheFutureTech/Front-end/README.md

-# This Branch contains the Static version of our frontend
+# This Branch contains the static version of our frontend